arkamar/go.d.plugin/README.md

 ## Contributing

-If you have time and willing to help, there are a lof of ways to contribute:
+If you have time and willing to help, there are a lot of ways to contribute:

 -   Fix and [report bugs](https://github.com/netdata/go.d.plugin/issues/new)
 -   [Review code and feature proposals](https://github.com/netdata/go.d.plugin/pulls)